-The policy objective will sometimes justify an inconsistency with the privacy principles.
-Section 7 of the Privacy Act provides that legislation that is inconsistent with the privacy principles will take precedence.
-There is then no need for legislation overriding the Act to contain an express override provision.
-However, any override of the Act requires a policy decision and the reasons should be clearly identified in the Cabinet papers.18
+For information privacy principles 6, 11 and 12 there is then no need for legislation overriding the Act to contain an express override provision.
+However, any override of the Act requires careful consideration and the reasons should be clearly identified in relevant decision making documents.